bareos/bareos/rest-api/README.md

 Port=9101
 ```

-Note: you will need a _named console_ (user/password) to acces the Bareos director using this API.
+Note: you will need a *named console* (user/password) to acces the Bareos director using this API.
 Read more about Consoles here:
 https://docs.bareos.org/Configuration/Director.html#console-resource

-TODO: add possibility to connect to a choice of directors

 ### Start the backend server

+From inside the module directory run:

 ```
 uvicorn bareos-restapi:app --reload